audriusl/audriusl.github.io/about.md

 published: true
 ---

-I'm facades engineer working as design manager at Fasadglas Bäcklin in Stockholm.
+I'm facades design manager working as design manager at Fasadglas Bäcklin in Stockholm.
 I'm working in this branch from 2004 and along the way I learned:

 - Aluminium glas facades systems like Schueco and Wicona
 - Ventilated facades systems like Eurofox and similar